-PhD students can spend internships in laboratories different from those in which they normally perform their thesis, using the form available online (Authorization STAGE BCS - Form).
+PhD students can spend internships in laboratories different from those in which they normally perform their thesis, using the form available online (Autorizzazione Stage BCS - Form).
 An acceptance letter of the host laboratory (to be submitted at least 10 days before departure) must be countersigned by the supervisor and the Coordinator of the PhD course (original or digital signature); a research project must be also presented (to be delivered at least 10 days before of departure) that illustrates why the internship/stage is important for the thesis work (the format used for the EMBO Short- Term Fellowship is recommended).
 The coordinator authorizes, within the permitted limits.
 In particular, PhD students are strongly encouraged to spend at least 3 months in a foreign laboratory.
 This is a requirement for requesting the additional title of Doctor Europaeus.
 Further periods, even in the third year, if they are essential for the development of the thesis project, are evaluated positively.

 N.B.
-Periods abroad (not in Italy) of at least 7 days may be supported by a 50% increase of the PhD scholarship (only for PhD students with Sapienza scholarships).
+Periods abroad (not in Italy) of at least 7 days may be supported by a 50% increase of the PhD scholarship (except for those without scholarship).
 The increase will be paid upon return.
-For stages abroad, only travel expenses can be reimbursed by te Ph.D.
-School, not lodging and meals.
-PhD students are strongly encouraged to seek external financial support (Sapienza, EMBO short fellowship, MIUR)
+For stages abroad, only travel expenses (N.B. low fares) can be reimbursed by the Ph.D.
+School, not lodging and meals, if expenses exceed the 50% increase.
+PhD students are strongly encouraged to seek external financial support (Sapienza, EMBO short fellowship, MIUR).
+IT IS COMPULSORY TO PRESENT THE FORM WITH THE COST ESTIMATE AT THE TIME OF THE AUTHORIZATION REQUEST (Autorizzazione Missione (obbligatoria per tutte le missioni) - Form) and also fill the dedicated Excel Table in the personal Dropbox folder.
+ANY CHANGE HAS TO COMMUNICATED FOR APPROVAL.
+NO REIMBURSEMENT WILL BE ISSUED IF THE COST ESTIMATES WERE NOT PRESENTED.